sasikala-binary/perl-Log-Any-Adapter-DERIV/README.md

 ## apply\_filehandle\_utf8

+Applies UTF-8 to filehandle if it is not utf-flavoured already

+    $object->apply_filehandle_utf8($fh);

 - `$fh` file handle

 ## format\_line

-Format the log entry
+Formatting the log entry with timestamp, from which the message populated, severity and message.

-- `$data` log data -severity, message, stack
+If color/colour param passed it adds appropriate color code for timestamp, log level, from which this log message populated and actual message.
+For non-color mode, it just returns the formatted message.

+    $object->format_line($data, {color => $color});

+- `$data` hashref - The data with stack info like package method from which the message populated, timestamp, severity and message
-- `$opts` options - color
+- `$opts` hashref - the options color

-Returns the color details for log
+Returns only formatted string if non-color mode.
+Otherwise returns formatted string with embedded ANSI color code using [Term::ANSIColor](https://metacpan.org/pod/Term%3A%3AANSIColor)

 ## log\_entry

-Writes the log entry
+Add format and add color code using `format_line` and writes the log entry

+    $object->log_entry($data);

-- \*`$data` log data
+- \*`$data` hashref - The log data

 ## \_process\_data

 Process the data before printing out.

-Takes the following arguments as named parameters:

-- `$self`
-- `data`
+Reduce the continues [Future](https://metacpan.org/pod/Future) stack messages and filter the messages based on log level.

+    $object->_process_data($data);

-    The log data.
+- `$data` hashref - The log data.

-Returns processed data
+Returns a hashref - the processed data

 ## \_filter\_stack

-In some cases we don't want to print stack info.
-This function is used to filter out the stack info.

-Takes the following arguments as named parameters:

-- `$self`
-- `data`

-    The log data.
+Filter the stack message based on log level.

+    $object->_filter_stack($data);

+- `$data` hashref - Log stack data

-Returns processed data
+Returns hashref - the filtered data

 ## \_collapse\_future\_stack

-The future [FUTURE](https://metacpan.org/pod/FUTURE) frames are too much and too tedious.
-This method will keep only one frame if there are many continuously future frames.

-Takes the following arguments as named parameters
+Go through the caller stack and if continuous [Future](https://metacpan.org/pod/Future) messages then keep only one at the first.

+    $object->_collapse_future_stack($data);

-- `$data` Log stack data
+- `$data` hashref - Log stack data

-Returns log data
+Returns a hashref - the reduced log data

 ## \_fh\_is\_tty